AlbertTan404/AlbertTan404.github.io/_pages/about.md

 Hi there!
 This is the homepage of Albert Wenhui Tan.
 I'm a direct Ph.D. student in Gaoling School of Artificial Intelligence, Renmin University of China.

-My research interest mainly falls on multimodal dialogue.
+My research interest mainly falls in foundation models for robotics and multimodal dialogue.
 More detail please find our group homepage: [RUC-AIMind](https://ruc-aimind.github.io/)

 # Milestones
+- *2023.03* First internship in MSRA!

 - *2022.09*: Welcome to RUC!
 Hi Prof. Song!

 - *2022.07*: I finally submitted my first to-some-extent-high-level paper on *Knowledge Based Systems*, an SCI tier-1 journal!